apoletayev/anomalous_ion_conduction/README.md

 ## Sample Data

 Two sets of sample data are included.
 These are limited by GitHub constraints on the size of data files.
-- Na beta''-alumina 300 K. 20 ns of center-of-mass trajectory, 20 ns of hopping events, extracted statistical descriptors.
+- Na beta''-alumina 300 K. 20 ns of center-of-mass trajectory, 20 ns of hopping events, extracted statistical descriptors (from 100 ns of trajectories).
-- Ag beta-alumina 300 K. 20 ns of center-of-mass trajectory, 10 ns of hopping events, extracted statistical descriptors.
+- Ag beta-alumina 300 K. 20 ns of center-of-mass trajectory, 10 ns of hopping events, extracted statistical descriptors (from 100 ns of trajectories).